Domain-Aware Tensor Network Structure Search: Experimental results

-\paragraph{Implementation details.} In all experiments, we also implemented the three SOTA sampling-based TN-SS algorithms, namely TNLS \cite{tnls_cite}, TnALE \cite{tnale_cite} and tnGPS \cite{zengtngps_cite}.
+\paragraph{Implementation details.} In all experiments, we also implemented the three SOTA sampling-based TN-SS algorithms, namely TNLS \citep{tnls_cite}, TnALE \citep{tnale_cite} and tnGPS \citep{zengtngps_cite}, and accelerated them with GPUs.
 Since the vanilla TNLS is designed to search only for the permutation of a TN, we extended it to fit the settings of TN-SS.
-For fair comparisons, all baseline methods were evaluated using the same objective function and maximum number of evaluations, with one evaluation defined as a single pass through the entire training/ testing dataset.
+For fair comparisons, all baseline methods were evaluated using the same objective function and maximum number of evaluations, with one evaluation defined as a single pass through the entire training and testing dataset.
 The full implementation details are provided in Appendix \ref{imp_details}.

 \paragraph{Numerical results.} We ran tnLLM five times and examined the mean and standard deviation for both the objective function values and the number of evaluations to demonstrate its \textit{robustness}.
 Observe from Table \ref{tab:comparison_sec_1} that tnLLM achieved performance on par with SOTA sampling-based algorithms in both training and test objectives across all data types, as measured by the objective function.
 Importantly, tnLLM minimizes the objective function with significantly fewer evaluations, requiring up to $78 \times$ fewer evaluations than TNLS, $41 \times$ fewer than TnALE, and $110\times$ fewer than tnGPS.
+Consequently, tnLLM achieves runtime reductions of up to 98.3\% compared to TNLS, 97.7\% compared to TnALE, and 98.1\% compared to tnGPS, even after accounting for LLM inference.
+The full runtime comparisons are provided in Appendix \ref{runtime}.

-\begin{remark} We used the number of evaluations, rather than runtime, as our primary metric for computational cost comparisons, as it is a standard hardware-invariant metric adopted by SOTA models \cite{tnls_cite, tnale_cite, zengtngps_cite}.
-Nevertheless, in tnLLM, LLM inference accounted for only 9.41\%, 1.19\%, and 2.12\% of the total runtime on the images, videos, and time-series datasets, respectively.
-Given the low runtime required by tnLLM, this translates to \textit{less than 1} extra evaluation. \end{remark}
+\paragraph{Domain-aware explanations.} To assess the domain-relevance of the identified TNs, we manually verified the explanations provided for the identified TN structures in all three datasets tested.
+The explanations of the tnLLM model for the initialized TN structure, with and without domain knowledge, are provided in Figure \ref{interp_result}.
+Observe that without domain information, although the model is inherently capable of reasoning, its lack of domain information about the modes in the real-world tensors causes it to default to random assumptions, likely influenced by its pre-training data, such as assuming a mode as resembling time or frequency.
+As a result, the explanations are entirely incorrect from a practical perspective and are therefore ineffective in solving TN-SS.